FAQs: Working freelance

 Editorial work is now truly international, with editors or proofreaders often working for clients in other countries.
 Payment may be a problem though – you have little or no protection if a foreign client chooses not to pay you – and bank charges and exchange rates can make a big difference to what you eventually receive.

-In this section, SfEP members share their experiences of what it was like starting out.
+In this section, CIEP members share their experiences of what it was like starting out.
 (The SfEP has become the CIEP since the case studies were produced.)

 Case study: Petra Bryce

 Two years ago, I was an unhappy NHS nurse with a young son about to start school.
 I took a (non-SfEP) course advertised as leading to a respected qualification that would bring me work with publishers within the year.

 I began writing to publishers.
 One added my name to their database, and that was it.
 After some months, I changed tactics and attended an SfEP course.
 I realised I needed a website and entries in freelance directories, but our resources were stretched.